 Picking Needles to Match Your Yarn

 When it comes to knitting needles, there are three basic materials and two basic shapes, plus almost limitless combinations of lengths and sizes.
 I’ll try to cover each of those options here so you can make an informed choice.
-If you want to skip this section for now and just order some needles to go with the yarn I recommended above, here’s a link to the needles I’d recommend.
-You’ll want to order the ones labeled [10″, 11 (8.0mm)].
+If you want to skip this section for now and just order some needles to go with the yarn I recommended above, here’s a link to the needles I’d recommend (affiliate link).
+You’ll want to order the Sunstruck Straight Needles in the size labeled [10″, 11 (8.0mm)].
 Those are size 11 needles that are 10” long.
 They’re big enough that they’ll feel substantial in your hands without being so big that they’re uncomfortable to hold.
 They’re also the right size for the yarn.

 Knitting Needle Materials